al449897/ENC4265portfolio/index.md

 I have academic experience creating onboarding manuals, a university style guide, and copyediting dozens of pieces.
 My prior jobs have allowed me to enhance my interpersonal, collaboration, and decision-making skills that have all tailored into my skillset as an editor and writer.

-## AI Statement
+> [!IMPORTANT]
-This website incorporates use of Artificial Intelligence Systems; a disclaimer is given when this instance occurs.
+> This website incorporates use of Artificial Intelligence Systems; a disclaimer is given when this instance occurs.